Hadwiger Models: Low-Temperature Behavior in a Natural Extension of the Ising Model: Main Results

-First, we will recall some terms, so we can use them freely in the following sections.
-A Gibbs state of a model with Hamiltonian $\mathcal{H}$ is a mapping from bounded measurable functions $f$ on the set of configurations $\Omega$ to expectations $\langle f \rangle$ of those functions, such that for any finite region, the expectations conditional on a particular boundary configuration $\rho$ are those generated in the above way by the Hamiltonian, given $\rho$.
+First, we will recall some terms so we can use them freely in the following sections.
+A Gibbs state of a model with Hamiltonian $\mathcal{H}$ is a mapping from bounded measurable functions $f$ on the set of configurations $\Omega$ to expectations $\langle f \rangle$ of those functions, such that for any finite region the expectations conditional on a particular boundary configuration $\rho$ are those generated by the Hamiltonian given $\rho$, as defined in Definition~\ref{def:hadwiger}.
 Note that this implicitly defines probability distributions on configurations for any finite regions via indicator functions.
 Such a Gibbs state is ``extremal" if it cannot be represented as a linear combination of other Gibbs states with positive coefficients.
-A configuration or distribution is ``translation-invariant" if it is invariant under all translations that preserve the lattice, while it is ``periodic" if it's invariant spanning sublattice.
-These terms are technically distinct, but any periodic model can be rendered translation-invariant by considering larger configuration spaces on tiles formed from the fundamental domain of the period lattice \cite{D85}.
-The Peierls condition states that there exists a finite collection of translation-invariant minimal-energy configurations and a constant $c$ such that, for any other configuration $\omega$ that differs from a ground configuration $\eta$ only on a finite set $\Gamma$, $\HH(\omega)-\HH(\eta)\geq c|\Gamma|$.
-A transition line refers to a curve such that multiple configurations, not related by a symmetry, have minimal energy.
-Conversely, a coexistence line refers to a curve such that there is more than one Gibbs state, which are not related by a symmetry.
+A configuration or distribution is ``translation-invariant" if it is invariant under all translations that preserve the lattice, while it is ``periodic" if it is invariant under a spanning sublattice.
+These terms are technically distinct, but any periodic model can be rendered translation-invariant by considering larger configuration spaces on tiles formed from the fundamental domain of the period lattice \cite{DS85}.
+A model satisfies the Peierls condition if there exists a finite collection of translation-invariant minimal-energy configurations and a constant $c$ such that, for any other configuration $\omega$ that differs from a ground configuration $\eta$ only on a finite set $\Gamma$, $\HH(\omega)-\HH(\eta)\geq c|\Gamma|$. \begin{definition} A \textit{degeneracy line} refers to a curve such that multiple configurations, not related by a symmetry, have minimal energy, while a \textit{coexistence curve} is a curve on which there are multiple non-symmetric Gibbs states. \end{definition}